Assignments are part of college work students cannot escape. Students should learn how to write essays as they are part...Read More

 - (a) Not have a direct answer.
-Instead, it should have varied answers but with justifications of each.
+Instead, it should have varied answers but with justifications for each.

 - (b) Be relevant and aspire to provide answers to that problem.

-- (c) Be exciting and engaging, as you will be spending a lot of time discussing it.
+- (c) Be exciting and engaging, as you will spend a lot of time discussing it.

 - (d) Have enough content to fill the required pages.

-- (e) Have information or materials to refer.
+- (e) Have information or materials to refer to.

 - (f) Not be so complicated to discuss it within an allocated time.

 The next step after choosing a topic should be brainstorming.
-It involves thinking and writing down all possible answers, opinions, and questions you may have to pertain your topic before you forget them.
+It involves thinking and writing down all possible answers, opinions, and questions to pertain to your topic before you forget them.
 This helps to determine what is known and what is not.

-A good research must be collaborated by several sources.
-Do not refer to one reference only and jump into conclusion.
-Research is a continuous process, discover your topic and find proper arguments to support it.
+Good research must be collaborated by several sources.
+Please do not refer to one reference only and jump to the conclusion research is a continuous process; discover your topic and find proper arguments to support it.